galileo/knowledge/computer/javascript/npm.md

 In docker container you need to ensure that you have all additional elements installed, like git, ssh, and etc.

-@todo Verify what exact packages we do require to make this work
+@todo Verify what exact packages we do require to make this work more information can be found here https://github.com/galileo/knowledge/issues/1